-- Dividends received or accrued from South African companies are generally not subject to tax. - All interest received by or accrued to non-residents is exempt from tax provided the individual is physically absent from South Africa for at least 183 days, and did not carry on business in South Africa through a permanent establishment during the year of assessment. - Interest received by resident natural persons:
+- Dividends received or accrued from South African companies are generally not subject to tax. - All interest received by or accrued to non-residents is exempt from tax provided the individual is physically absent from South Africa for at least 183 days or did not carry on business in South Africa through a permanent establishment during the year of assessment. - Interest received by resident natural persons:

-Persons under 65 years R22 300 (2010 : R21 000) Persons aged 65 years and over R32 000 (2010 : R30 000) Interest includes distributions from property unit trusts and foreign interest and dividends.
+Persons under 65 years R22 800 (2011 : R22 300) Persons aged 65 years and over R33 000 (2011 : R32 000) Interest includes distributions from property unit trusts and foreign interest and dividends.
 The foreign interest and dividend exemption is limited to R3 700 (2010 : R3 500).